ShiftLeftSecurity/sast-scan/README.md

 ## Getting started

-sast-scan is ideal for use with CI and also as a pre-commit hook for local development.
+scan is ideal for use with CI and also as a pre-commit hook for local development.

 ### Scanning projects locally